Paila-Sahitya/Paila-Sahitya/README.md

 # 👋Hi I'm Sahitya
 💻 **Aspiring Fullstack Developer**
-I'm passionate about building scalable web applications and learning fullstack ecosystem step by step.
-Currently diving into React for frontend and exploring backend development.
+I'm passionate about building scalable and user-friendly web applications.
+Currently exploring the **MERN Stack** - learning React for the frontend and diving into backend development with Node.js and Express.

 ---